Table of Contents

 - Click Sync Roster.
 If students add/drop in Moodle, be sure to re-sync the roster.
 Existing submissions/grades for dropped students will be preserved.
 See the Adding Students and Staff article for more tips.
-If you have any roster-syncing issues, contact firstname.lastname@example.org.To change section names: After syncing, click Download Roster (bottom of Gradescope Roster page) > Update section values on the CSV file > Click Add Students or Staff > Upload the CSV back to Gradescope.
+If you have any roster-syncing issues, see the Troubleshooting section or contact email@example.com.To change section names: After syncing, click Download Roster (bottom of Gradescope Roster page) > Update section values on the CSV file > Click Add Students or Staff > Upload the CSV back to Gradescope.
 Moodle linking and any existing submissions and grades will be preserved as long as emails stay the same.
 Please note that if you are using the older version of the integration (LTI 1.0 + API and re-sync your roster, you will lose any customized section names you added.

 - Next, name the activity.
 It's recommended that the word "Gradescope" and the assignment title are in the activity name.
 Then under Grades, either choose "Points" or "None" as the grading type.
 If you're using the older version of the Gradescope tool (LTI 1.0 + API) It is not recommended that you choose "Scale," because grades will not post correctly from Gradescope to Moodle.